Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Improve customer experience: Probably the best reason to consider adding chat to your support lineup is that it's popular.
 Customers prefer live chat to other channels like email, and customers who interact with companies via chat tend to have a higher rate of customer satisfaction.

-Common features to look for include:
+Key features to look when evaluating live chat software include:

 Saved replies: Look for a tool that will let you save templated responses for the questions you get asked the most.
 This will save time and help standardize the information your team is providing during a chat session.